Artistry with Clay & Lime

 • Stabilized exterior plasters

 This course is suitable for both beginners and experts.
-You will learn everything from the basics, such as finding soil, how to compose a mix, and applying that mix.
-You will leave with a confidence and understanding of how to coat walls in your own home with beautiful, creative earth finishes.
+You will learn everything from the basics such as finding soil, how to compose a mix, and applying that mix all the way to fine finish techniques of polished clay and lime.
+You will leave with a confidence and understanding of how to coat walls in your own home with beautiful, creative finishes.

 During every workshop we make time for specific issues related to individual situations.
 This usually includes a careful look at different climates and regions, living with families or in communities, dealing with the building code, physical and financial challenges, appropriate technologies and more.